cdsulliv/ResumeParsing/README.md

-utilities.py - contains a useful function to get all the files
+utilities.py - Contains one function for obtaining list of file.
+Can be replaced with one line of code; remove it from all files and delete

 Data from Outside Sources
 sports-list.txt - list of sports for identifying sports participation states.csv - list of states position_list.txt - contains the most common job titles on Glassdoor

+RA help:
+- Find examples of multi-page PDF and word docs.
+Are we losing information?
+If so, at what stage?